-Do you want your college to get NAAC accreditation?
+Do you want your college to get prepared for NAAC accreditation?

 Are you expecting a NAAC peer team visit?

-- The institution's future plans toward enhancement of quality.
+- The institution's future plans toward enhancement of quality of education

-Every stakeholder must be kept totally informed and must be associated in the self-study.
+The institution must pay close attention to and strictly follow the guidelines and instructions of the formats provided by the NAAC during the preparation of SSR reports.
 The institution's head has a key role to play as regards achieving the goals of self-evaluation.
 A steering committee usually consisting of 4 to 6 members can also be created in order to analyze crucial data and thereby assist the head of the institution.
 This committee is usually responsible for collecting, analyzing and compiling the data in order to prepare a comprehensive yet crisp SSR.

 The steering committee's coordinator can also act as the institutional facilitator during the peer team visit.
 The institution must pay close attention to and strictly follow the guidelines and instructions of the formats provided by the NAAC during the preparation of SSR.
 The SSR must be submitted in a soft copy along with hard copies, 5 in case of affiliated or autonomous or constituent colleges and 8 in case of a university.